openjdk/jextract/doc/GUIDE.md

 }
 ```

-In the above example, the `asSlice` method is used to 'slice' out a section of
+In the above example, the `asSlice` method is used to _slice_ out a section of
 the array, which corresponds to a single `Point` struct element.
 This method
 can be used to access individual elements of the `points` array, when given
 an index.

-Finally, the `reinterpret` method can be used to 'sanitize' a pointer that is
+Finally, the `reinterpret` method can be used to _sanitize_ a pointer that is
 returned from native code.
 Let's say we have a C function that creates an instance
 of a `Point`, and returns a pointer to it, as well as a function that deletes a
 point, given a pointer: